 Retail suppliers shall provide a description of the nature and extent of each demand management measure implemented over the past five years.
 The Demand Management Sections 9.2 and description will address specific measures listed in code.
-Measures Section 9.3 9.3 10631(e)(1) Wicasares 5.5 10051(0)(1) Retail suppliers shall conduct a public hearing to discuss adoption, Plan Adoption, implementation, and economic impact of water use targets (recommended to Submittal, and Section 10.3 Chapter 10 10608.26(a) discuss compliance).
-Implementation 30000110.3 enapter 10 10000.20(0) Notify, at least 60 days prior to the public hearing, any city or county within which the supplier provides water that the urban water supplier will be Plan Adoption, DWR Table 10-1 reviewing the plan and considering amendments or changes to the plan.
+Measures Section 9.3 9.3 10631(e)(1) 5.0 10001(0)(1) Retail suppliers shall conduct a public hearing to discuss adoption, Plan Adoption, implementation, and economic impact of water use targets (recommended to Submittal, and Section 10.3 Chapter 10 10608.26(a) discuss compliance).
+Implementation 000000000000 Notify, at least 60 days prior to the public hearing, any city or county within which the supplier provides water that the urban water supplier will be Plan Adoption, DWR Table 10-1 reviewing the plan and considering amendments or changes to the plan.
 Submittal, and Appendix A Section 10.2.1 10621(b) Reported in Table 10-1.
-Implementation , pp = ( ) Each urban water supplier shall update and submit its 2020 plan to the Plan Adoption, department by July 1, 2021.
-Submittal, and Section 10.4 Section 10.4 10621(f) Implementation , , Provide supporting documentation that the urban water supplier made the plan and contingency plan available for public inspection, published notice of the Plan Adoption, Section 10.3 Sections 10.2.2, public hearing, and held a public hearing about the plan and contingency plan.
-Submittal, and Appendix J 10.3, and 10.5 10642 Implementation The water supplier is to provide the time and place of the hearing to any city or Plan Adoption, county within which the supplier provides water.
-Submittal, and Appendix A Section 10.2.2 10642 Implementation Provide supporting documentation that the plan and contingency plan has been Plan Adoption, Annondiv K adopted as prepared or modified.
-Submittal, and Appendix K Section 10.3.2 10642 Implementation WSCP Exhibit D Provide supporting documentation that the urban water supplier has submitted Plan Adoption, Section 10.4 this UWMP to the California State Library.
+Implementation Each urban water supplier shall update and submit its 2020 plan to the Plan Adoption, department by July 1, 2021.
+Submittal, and Section 10.4 Section 10.4 10621(f) Implementation Provide supporting documentation that the urban water supplier made the plan and contingency plan available for public inspection, published notice of the Plan Adoption, Submittal, and Section 10.3 Sections 10.2.2, public hearing, and held a public hearing about the plan and contingency plan. , Appendix J 10.3, and 10.5 10642 Implementation The water supplier is to provide the time and place of the hearing to any city or Plan Adoption, county within which the supplier provides water.
+Submittal, and Appendix A Section 10.2.2 10642 Implementation Provide supporting documentation that the plan and contingency plan has been Plan Adoption, Appendix K adopted as prepared or modified.
+Submittal, and WSCP Exhibit D Section 10.3.2 10642 Implementation WSCP EXHIBIT D Provide supporting documentation that the urban water supplier has submitted Plan Adoption, Section 10.4 this UWMP to the California State Library.
 Submittal, and Section 10.4 Section 10.4 10644(a) Implementation Provide supporting documentation that the urban water supplier has submitted Plan Adoption, this UWMP to any city or county within which the supplier provides water no Submittal, and Section 10.4 Section 10.4 10644(a)(1) later than 30 days after adoption.
 Implementation The plan, or amendments to the plan, submitted to the department shall be Plan Adoption, Sections 10.4.1 submitted electronically.
 Submittal, and Section 10.4 and 10.4.2 10644(a)(2) Implementation Provide supporting documentation that, not later than 30 days after filing a Plan Adoption, copy of its plan with the department, the supplier has or will make the plan Submittal, and Section 10.5 available for public review during normal business hours.
-Implementation 30000011 10.3 Section 10.5 10645(a) This is the state of the state Provide supporting documentation that, not later than 30 days after filing a Plan Adoption, copy of its water shortage contingency plan with the department, the supplier Submittal, and Section 10.5 has or will make the plan available for public review during normal business Implementation 000000000000000000000000000000000000000 Section 10.5 10645(b) hours.
-If supplier is regulated by the Public Utilities Commission, include its plan and Plan Adoption, 0 400044.5 contingency plan as part of its general rate case filings.
+Implementation 5000000 Section 10.5 10645(a) Provide supporting documentation that, not later than 30 days after filing a Plan Adoption, copy of its water shortage contingency plan with the department, the supplier Submittal, and Section 10.5 has or will make the plan available for public review during normal business Implementation 2230.011 2010 Section 10.5 10645(b) hours.
+If supplier is regulated by the Public Utilities Commission, include its plan and Plan Adoption, contingency plan as part of its general rate case filings.
 Submittal, and N/A Section 10.6 10621(c) Implementation If revised, submit a copy of the water shortage contingency plan to DWR within Plan Adoption, 30 days of adoption.
 Submittal, and N/A Section 10.7.2 10644(b) Implementation